VIS4ROB-lab/HyperSLAM/README.md

 problem as an online, sliding window, Non-Linear-Least-Squares (NLLS) optimization based on the [Ceres](http://ceres-solver.org/) solver.

+***Note:*** Development on HyperSLAM-related repositories has been discontinued.
-***Important Note:*** The current *Hyper*Release is to be considered as an open-sourced beta version of the developed software stack, which will be further refined and updated over the upcoming weeks and months.
-In particular, several extensions with respect to the integration of inertial measurements, simulation capabilities and other refinements in the optimizer are scheduled to be released after further testing.
-If you are interested in obtaining the original/exact software stack used for our publication "Continuous-Time Stereo-Inertial Odometry" (which would only be provided as is), or are open to potential collaborations, please feel free to personally contact us.
+If you are interested in obtaining the original software stack related to our publication "Continuous-Time Stereo-Inertial Odometry" (provided as is), please feel free to contact us.

 If you use the *Hyper*SLAM ecosystem, please cite it as below.